A US company that lists rental properties in illegal Israeli settlements in the occupied Palestinian and Syrian territories.

-Airbnb Inc is a publicly traded company based in San Francisco that owns and operates the world's largest online property rental platform.
-Airbnb allows customers to sign up either as hosts, to rent out their properties, or as guests, to book these properties.
+Airbnb is a U.S.-based company that owns and operates the world's largest online marketplace for lodging, vacation rentals, and tourist activities.
 The company takes a commission of 3-5% of every booking from hosts, and a larger commission of up to 20% from guests.
-As of 2020, Airbnb had over 7.4 million listings in around 100,000 cities and more than 220 countries and regions.
-In 2020, the company’s revenue was $2.5 billion.
+As of 2021, Airbnb has over 12.7 million listings in over 100,000 cities and towns in more than 220 countries and regions.
+In 2021, Airbnb generated $5.9 billion in revenue.

-In November 2018, Airbnb announced it would de-list properties in West Bank Israeli settlements, but continue to allow listings in the occupied Golan Heights and East Jerusalem.
-The company had already previously removed listings in occupied Crimea.
-In April 2019, after facing backlash from the Israeli government and legal challenges, the company reversed its decision and decided to keep these listings.
-As a result, Airbnb was later included in the 2020 UN database of companies doing business in occupied Palestinian territory.
+In 2018, Airbnb announced that it would delist properties in the occupied West Bank but continue to allow listings in the occupied Golan Heights and East Jerusalem.
+A few months later, in 2019, after facing backlash from the Israeli government and legal challenges, Airbnb reversed its decision and decided to keep these listings.
+As a result, Airbnb was included on the 2020 United Nations database of companies doing business in the occupied Palestinian territory.

-Airbnb's actions contribute to the illegal settlement economy by driving tourism and providing jobs and income, financially supporting continued settlement existence and expansion, in violation of international law.
-In addition, the company is involved in discrimination against West Bank Palestinians since, unlike their Israeli neighbors or foreign tourists, they cannot access the properties listed in settlements.
-By labeling the location of these properties as inside Israel, the company is also normalizing the illegal occupation of Palestinian land and misleading its customers, obscuring the fact that payments are supporting the settlement industry.
+Airbnb's operations support the expansion of Israel's illegal settlement enterprise by driving tourism into illegal settlements and providing settlers with jobs and income.
+In addition, the company contributes to discrimination against West Bank Palestinians as—unlike their Israeli neighbors and foreign tourists—they cannot access properties listed in settlements.
+By labeling the location of these properties as Israel, the company also normalizes the illegal occupation of Palestinian land and misleads its customers by obscuring the fact that their payments support the settlement industry.

-The company’s involvement also raises concerns of pillage, as it is gaining a portion of the rental fees without the freely given consent of the legal landowners.
+These actions also raise concerns of pillage, as Airbnb gains a portion of rental fees from listings in illegal settlements without the consent of the legal landowners.
 According to the international laws of belligerent occupation, an occupying power may appropriate property only for military necessity or for the exclusive benefit of the occupied population.
-At least 88 of the settlement listings were built either on land that Israel designated as “state land" or on land Israel has acknowledged was privately owned by Palestinians, according to Human Rights Watch and Kerem Navot.
-Although Airbnb's business in illegal settlements presents a risk to its investors, the company failed to mention it as a risk factor in its IPO filings.
+At least 88 of Airbnb's settlement listings were built either on land that Israel designated "state land" or on land that Israel acknowledged was privately owned by Palestinians, according to Human Rights Watch and Kerem Navot.
+Although Airbnb's business in illegal settlements presents a risk to its investors, the company failed to mention this as a risk factor in its IPO filings.